Marie Macarte: Early life and career

-Born in her mother's home town of Leigh-on-Sea in Essex in 1827 as Marie Elizabeth Ginnett, she was the daughter of Ann née Partridge (1803-1877) and the circus performer Jean Pierre Ginnett (1798–1861).
+Born in her mother's hometown of Leigh-on-Sea in Essex in 1827 as Marie Elizabeth Ginnett, she was the daughter of Ann née Partridge (1803-1877) and the circus performer Jean Pierre Ginnett (1798–1861).
 Her older brother was John Frederick Ginnett (1825–1892), who later was the proprietor of Ginnett's Circus.
 A distant relative was the lion-tamer Thomas Macarte who was killed in the ring in 1872.
 Marie Ginnett was a pupil of Andrew Ducrow and started performing as Miss Ginnett when she was about three years old.
-In 1841 she married Michael 'John' Macarthy, an equestrian artiste performing with her father and later a vaulter, tumbler and acrobat who had performed at Astley's Royal Amphitheatre in London and who was a member of the Macarte dynasty of acrobats and circus performers who claimed to have been performing since the early 18th-century.
+In 1841 she married Michael 'John' Macarthy, an equestrian artiste performing with her father and later a vaulter, tumbler and acrobat who had performed at Astley's Royal Amphitheatre in London and who was a member of the Macarte dynasty of acrobats and circus performers who claimed to have been performing since the early 18th century.
 With Michael Macarthy her children were: Marie Louise Macarthy (1848–); Adelaide Macarthy (1850-1930); Frederick Macarthy (1852–), a high wire and general circus performer who later had a performing dog and monkey act; Henry Macarthy (1853-1924); Blanche Macarthy (1855–), and Kate Macarthy (1856–).

 Marie Macarte made her American début in 1842, and in October 1845 she was with Howe's Circus, with the critic of the New York Daily Herald writing of her:

 "But what shall we say of Madame Macarte? - the most graceful and beautiful female equestrian of the age.
 Nature formed her in one of its happiest moods, as her physique would be a good study for a sculptor.
 Her act of horsemanship is of the most daring and brilliant description, while her attitudes in almost every variety of grace, charm and fascinate.
 She rivets the attention of the whole audience, and the eye is dazzled in following the mazy of her beautiful and fantastic evolutions.
 Now she looks the Hindoostanee shawl girl to perfection-and now the pious nun-again she changes into a voluptuous Sultana, and then transforms herself into the happiest peasant girl of vine-encircled France.
 But her riding must be seen to be appreciated."